hiero-ledger/hiero/hashgraph-transfer.md

   - The new maintainer group name (`REPO-maintainers`)
   - The new maintainers for the group
   - The new committer group name (`REPO-committers`)
-  - the new set of committers for that group
+  - The new set of committers for that group
   - The new repository to pull in
   - The `tsc` group should have the `admin` role on the repository
   - The `github-maintainers` group should have the `admin` role on the repository